mozilla/release-services/src/docs/projects/staticanalysis-bot.rst

 :contact: `Bastien Abadie`_, (backup `Release Management`_)

-Static analysis bot is a set of Taskcluster tasks, triggered by *Pulse Listener* on every new Phabricator patch, using a `HarborMaster build plan`_.
+Static Analysis bot is composed of a set of Taskcluster tasks, triggered by *Pulse Listener* on every new Phabricator patch, using a `HarborMaster build plan`_.

 For each patch: